fscarmen2/Argo-Nezha-Service-Container/README_EN.md

             - ARGO_AUTH='<Fill in the fetched Argo json or token>'
             - ARGO_DOMAIN=<fill in customized>
             - GH_BACKUP_USER=<Optional, Optional, Optional!
 If it is consistent with GH_USER, you can leave it blank>
-            - NGINX=<Optional, Optional, Optional!
-If you want to use nginx instead of gRPCwebProxy for reverse proxying, set this value to 1>
+            - REVERSE_PROXY_MODE=<Optional, Optional, Optional!
+If you want to use gRPCwebProxy instead of nginx for reverse proxying, set this value to `grpcwebproxy`>
+            - NO_AUTO_RENEW=<Optional, Optional, Optional!
+If you don't need synchronized online, set this variable and assign it a value of `1`>
 ```